nupurgupta30/chat-application/README.md

 ## Installation
 1. Clone the repository
-2. Set up the backend and frontend as per the instructions above.
+2. Set up the backend.

 ## Usage
 - Users can send messages, share moods, and interact with the gamification features.